 Helping us choose the best of the best, we have five special BISS panelists who will join us in judging and picking the entries each month: Sarah from The Unmumsy Mum, Vicki from Honest Mum, Emily from A Mummy Too, Sarah from Taming Twins and Emma from Brummy Mummy of Two.

 So how does it work?
 On the 1st of every month a new Linky will launch here and be open for 2 weeks.
 Once closed, each of our BISS panellists will select their favourite, and the five selected will then go on to write a unique paid guest piece on GoodtoKnow.

-The five posts will be staggered to go live each week and the blogger with the most page views in their dedicated week will be given the chance to write an opinion piece to be published in Essentials magazine.
+The five posts will be staggered to go live each week and the blogger with the most page views in their dedicated week will be given the chance to write a further paid piece for GoodtoKnow.

-If you fancy seeing your work here and even possibly your byline in a glossy magazine, share your best recent post with us in our linky.
+If you fancy seeing your work here, share your best recent post with us in our linky.
 It can be about any subject matter, from parenting to fashion, cookery to travel - it doesn't matter, as long as you're proud of it.

 Please enter your details and the url for your blog entry into the form below: